Rullamas/CMPS183-HW3/README.md

 ### About  ###

-This project contains a starting point for creating a simple web2py-powered wiki
+This project, originally cloned from Luca de Alfaro (CMPS 183 Instructor at UCSC), implements a simple web2py wiki that allows users to create and edit wiki pages.

 ### Setup ###